ashutoshmjain/gita/src/mathuraChap01.md

 We are obviously not there yet, but we now have an immensely distributed and fault-tolerant network to allow us make an attempt.
 At least a guarantee that our external store of information shall stay unharmed, as long as a part of earth survived.
 Our "text" based knowledge store (books, code, history) is protected in this obscure corner of the universe while we adapt ourselves into higher orders of experiences to go where no other conscious being has gone before - in quest of primordial question "who we are " !

 Thus, the tenet is not "survival of the fittest" anymore - it is "evolution of consciousness !"
 In fact the advantage of spoken language (and later the written word) is such that survival has already become secondary to us.
 The dramatic improvement in modes of communication and hence value exchange, has turned humans into one living organism such that no other species is a predator to us.
 In fact, protection of other species is incumbent on us as a keeper of this vast zoo.
-We had a quantum jump making us the representative conscious species of planet Earth - beginning of our time.
+We had a quantum jump making us the representative conscious species of planet Earth - beginning of our time - `Kalpa`.

 ## 1.2
 ---